 You will need a background for the back of your tank especially if you have one that is made of glass.
-Without a background, the tank may still look empty, even with the basking spot, the food bowls, hiding and everything.
+Without a background, the tank setup may still look empty, even with the basking spot, the food bowls, hiding, and everything.

 An appropriate background will not only make your dragon feel more secure, but it will also add an aesthetic quality to the enclosure.